telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 Fiddler Everywhere supports HTTP/1.x and HTTP/2 traffic capture and composing.
 Note the following specifics when handling HTTP/2 requests.

-- By default, the HTTP/2 support in Fiddler Everywhere is disabled and needs to be [explicitly enabled through the **Connections** menu]({%slug connections-submenu%}).
+- The HTTP/2 support in Fiddler Everywhere is enabled by default.
+If needed it can be disabled [through the **Connections** menu]({%slug connections-submenu%}).

 - With the **Enable HTTP/2 support** option, the connection between a client and a server will default to HTTP/2 if both support it.
 When the option is disabled, Fiddler Everywhere forces the communication to go through HTTP/1.1.

-- Even with HTTP/2 support enabled, Fiddler Everywhere cannot guarantee that all requests will use HTTP/2.
+- Even with HTTP/2 support enabled, Fiddler Everywhere does not guarantee that all requests will use HTTP/2.
 Fiddler will only communicate using the client's version if a client only supports HTTP/1.1 or lower.
 If the client works with HTTP/2 but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when communicating with the server.

 - Some browsers will share a single HTTP/2 connection to a website between tabs and keep a connection open even after a tab is closed.
 That can lead to unexpected behavior with the HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.